markheinemann/cisco_backup_jump_server/README.md

 if this is not the case, then you may get a keygen error on trying to connect.
 The solution is to clear the key from the  'ssh/known_hosts' file

-An example command would  be  `ssh-keygen -R 10.10.10.1</b> where 10.10.10.1 is the ip of the end cisco device`
+An example command would  be  `ssh-keygen -R 10.10.10.1` where 10.10.10.1 is the ip of the end cisco device